Unlock PDF transcripts online in seconds, remove passwords, and edit them with Smallpdf from any device. It’s fast, free, and all in your browser.

 Go to Edit PDF.

-Click “Choose Files” to upload the unlocked transcript from your device, or pull it from Google Drive, Dropbox, or OneDrive.
+Click “Choose Files” (or use the drag-and-drop area below) to upload the unlocked transcript from your device, or pull it from Google Drive, Dropbox, or OneDrive.
 The file loads in a few seconds.

 When your transcript opens, you can: